The Homeless Student

 The Homeless Student (ホームレス中学生, Hōmuresu Chūgakusei) is a Japanese autobiographical novel by Hiroshi Tamura.
-The novel was published Wani Books on August 31, 2007 and is licensed in China by Shanghai Translation Publishing House and in Korea by Cine21.
+The novel was published by Wani Books on August 31, 2007, and is licensed in China by Shanghai Translation Publishing House and in Korea by Cine21.

 The novel was adapted into a two-volume manga by Yoshimoto Books, an elementary student's novel, two television specials by Fuji TV, another novel by Hiroshi's brother and a parody film by Hideo Jōjō.
 The novel was ranked first in the first half of 2008 on the Oricon charts.
 Teppei Koike was awarded the Newcomer of the Year award in 2008 at the 32nd Japan Academy Prize.

 Development

 Tamura credits the success of his novel to his "admittedly poor literary skills", for as a 28-year-old he was able to write like an eighth grader.
 The novel's simple language, excessive use of exclamations, bold type and cartoon drawings are reminiscent of an adolescent's diary in the days before blogs.
-Freedman claims that the success of Diary of a Wimpy Kid was due to writing in a similar style to Homeless.
+Japanese professor and translator Alisa Freedman claims that the success of Diary of a Wimpy Kid was due to writing in a similar style to Homeless.

-Freedman comments on Homeless use of cross-media marketing pioneered by Crying Out Love, In the Center of the World.
+Freedman comments on Homeless 's use of cross-media marketing pioneered by Crying Out Love, In the Center of the World.
 She notes that "all versions of Homeless Junior High School Student use Osaka dialect, and almost every artist and actor involved was from Osaka."
 The children's book was marketed through the use of the obi strip as being "full of affection for parents", framing the "importance of home and family" in homeless narratives.